 A lost property box is kept within the school and parents are invited to retrieve jumpers etc when visiting the school.

 Allergies

-A significant number of children and young people in our school will have allergies and it is important that parents keep the school fully informed on these matters.
+Many children in our schools have allergies, and it is crucial for parents to keep the school informed about these conditions.